IELTS Reading: A smart and the best strategy to handle YES/NO/NOT GIVEN

 1. The few existing stepwells in Delhi are more attractive than those found elsewhere.

-Clues: Part 1 and part 3 of the question can be found in the second paragraph of the passage.
-But, remember that the 3rd part has a word “than” which means there is a comparison.
-If you search the 2nd paragraph, you won’t find any comparison regarding the attractiveness of the stepwells.
+Clues: Part 1 and Part 3 of the question can be found in the second paragraph of the passage.
+But, remember that the 3rd part has the word “than” which means there is a comparison.
+If you search the 2nd paragraph, you won’t find any comparison regarding the attractiveness of the step-wells.
 So, technically, we can find a single match in the passage with the 1st part of the question only.
 So, we can give only one tick(√).

 One tick () = NOT GIVEN.